Meghana-06/TruthLens/README.md

 - **FAQs & Knowledge Base** – Expert guidance, technical documentation, and best practices.

 ## 🔗 Portia AI Integration
+## 🔗 Role of Portia AI in TruthTrack

+Portia AI plays a key role in TruthTrack by automating the extraction of real-time data from diverse sources such as news portals, blogs, and social media feeds.
+Using Portia AI’s point-and-click interface, we created custom spiders to collect articles, images, and metadata without writing complex scraping code.

+This integration ensures:
+- **Continuous content ingestion** for our detection models
+- **Faster dataset creation** for AI training
+- **Seamless workflow automation** feeding data directly into our verification pipeline
+-
+Portia AI (Data Collection) → Preprocessing → TruthTrack AI Models → Dashboard Output

 TruthTrack integrates **Portia AI** to automate large-scale data extraction from news websites, blogs, and social media feeds.
 This enables a continuous flow of real-time content into our detection pipeline, ensuring our models can analyze and verify digital information with **higher accuracy and speed**.